 Vitamin D3 (Cholecalciferol) is a fat-soluble vitamin that is essential for maintaining normal calcium metabolism.* It supports calcium absorption in the gut and helps maintain adequate serum calcium and phosphate concentrations to enable normal mineralization of bone.* Vitamin D3 also supports cardiovascular function and blood pressure within normal ranges.* 12

-Vitamin K2, known as menaquinone (MK- 7), is the form that has been shown to support normal bone formation.* It is responsible for the carboxylation of specific bone proteins that play a regulatory role in bone metabolism.* Factors that cause a vitamin K deficiency include: poor diet and the use of certain prescription drugs, as well as long term use of antibiotics.* 12
+Vitamin K2, also known as menaquinone (MK- 7), is the form that has been shown to support normal bone formation.* It is responsible for the carboxylation of specific bone proteins that play a regulatory role in bone metabolism.* Factors that cause vitamin K inadequacy include: poor diet and the use of certain prescription drugs, as well as long term use of antibiotics.* 12

-According to the National Institutes of Health, only a third of the United States population meets the Adequate Intake of vitamin K.8 This may be due to the development of large beef and poultry feedlots and factory farming practices.
+According to the National Institutes of Health, only a third of the United States population meets the Adequate Intake of vitamin K.8 This may be due to the over consumption of meat from factory farms.
 Most modern factory farms use corn because it is cheap and fattens the animal more quickly.
 However, this means that grain-fed animals are not as healthy, and the meat is higher in saturated fats.
 It also means that the animal product doesn’t provide a good source of K2.
 According to Dr. RheaumeBleue’s research in her book, standard grain, “contains only a fraction of the necessary K2 precursor found in green grass.”
 12

-She concludes that before the rise of commercial feedlots, vitamin K2 was abundant in our diets because most animals grazed on pastures.
+She concludes that before the rise of commercial feedlots, vitamin K2 was abundant in our diets because most animals were grass fed in pastures.
 If factory farming and grain-fed animal products are the norm, how do we ensure that we are getting enough K2?
 Supplements are only part of the answer.
 Knowing where our food comes from is another large piece of the puzzle.

 As a strange twist of fate, the discovery of vitamins A and D sparked the enormous shift in how livestock animals are raised in the U.S., starting as early as the 1920s.
 Dr. Rheaume-Bleue explains, “Adding these specific nutrients to feed meant that cattle, poultry and swine could survive without sunlight, a source of vitamin D, and without green grass, a source of nutrients from which animals can derive vitamin A.” 12